 This technical course supports you in understanding metal and alloy corrosion, and the technologies available for prevention.

-This one day technical course will support delegates in understanding and describing the various mechanisms by which metals and alloys corrode and the technologies available for prevention.
+This one day technical course will support delegates in understanding and describing the various mechanisms by which metals and alloys corrode and some of the technologies available for prevention.

-The knowledge gained will enable staff to specify the correct materials and/or processes for applications in which corrosion is an issue and hence to save money through enhanced product performance and lifetime.
+The knowledge gained will provide staff with basic knowledge to act as guidance in the selection of the correct materials and/or processes for applications in which corrosion is an issue and hence enhance the lifetime of components by correct material selection.

 Who should attend?